Biltmore Welcomes Guests with Disabilities

 - Reception & Ticketing Sales Center to The Inn on Biltmore Estate: 2 miles

 Your visit to Biltmore House includes three floors and several flights of stairs.
-Because of the historic architecture, only the First and Second Floors are accessible by wheelchair.
-In accordance with the more limited access in Biltmore House for guests with mobility issues, we offer a reduced-price admission ticket at the Reception & Ticketing Sales Center.
+Because of the historic architecture, only the First and Second Floors are accessible.
+In accordance with limited access in Biltmore House for guests with disabilities, we offer a reduced-price admission ticket at the Reception & Ticketing Sales Center.
 Guests who are unable to go to the Third Floor and Basement may visit our designated Second Floor rest area and watch a video of the rooms they are unable to access.

-All restaurants and shops on the estate are accessible by wheelchair.
+All restaurants and shops on the estate are accessible.
 Accessible restrooms are indicated by signage.
 Biltmore House and the Winery have a limited number of wheelchairs available on a first-come, first-served basis for inside use only.
 Please bring your own wheelchair to ensure your comfort.

 Guides and Estate Media

-Guests with hearing difficulties can visit the Front Desk of Biltmore House to request a Neckloop Telecoil Coupler or a printed transcript of our audio guide.
+Guests who are deaf or have partial hearing loss can visit the Front Desk of Biltmore House to request a Neckloop Telecoil Coupler or a printed transcript of our audio guide.
 Printed transcripts are also available for all Biltmore films shown on the estate.

-Guests with hearing difficulties who wish to request a Sign Language Interpreter can do so by calling 800-411-3812 or emailing us at least seven days prior to visiting Biltmore.
+Guests who wish to request a Sign Language Interpreter can do so by calling 800-411-3812 or emailing us at least seven days prior to visiting Biltmore.
 Sign Language Interpreters are available for all tours offered by Biltmore.

 Guests who are blind or have low vision can visit the Front Desk of Biltmore House to receive a complimentary Audio Guide to Biltmore House.